Renovation and costs

 - Why is Museum Boijmans Van Beuningen being renovated during the construction of the Depot Boijmans Van Beuningen?

-The museum building has been in need of maintenance for years and cannot continue in its current state due to factors such as the presence of asbestos, flooding and insufficient fire safety standards.
-It is no longer viable technically and functionally.
-The presence of asbestos in the building has created a maintenance situation that can no longer be ignored.
-Together with the outdated electrical and climate-control systems, it is no longer responsible to keep the building open.
+The museum building has been in need of maintenance for years and could not continue in its current state because of, among other things, asbestos, flooding and fire safety.
+The building, which is listed as a national monument, no longer meets today’s functional and technical requirements.
+The asbestos in the museum has created a maintenance problem that can no longer be ignored.
+Outdated electrical and climate-control systems also meant that keeping the building open could no longer be justified, and the building was consequently ordered to close by order of the proper authorities.

 - Which contractor will carry out the renovation?